When it comes to applying for credit, there’s a vital piece of information that impacts how lenders and banks view you: your credit score.

 On good ground

-There are a number of factors that impact your credit score, including:
+There are a number of things that affect your credit score, including:

 Repeatedly missing or making late payments

 This suggests you’ll miss payments in the future

 This suggests you can’t afford the debt you’ve taken on

 Applying for lots of credit in a short period of time